 The MCO will assist you in receiving needed care and services.
 If you kept your same PCP but it has been three months since your last appointment, call to see when you are due for a wellness visit.
 If you selected a new PCP make an appointment now.
 It is important that you get to know your PCP.
 The PCP will help to coordinate your care and services.
 The PCP will help to coordinate your care and services.
-The MCO will assist you in receiving the needed care and services.
+The PCP will help to coordinate your care and services.